zonika/intro-to-json-and-ajax.js-web-0715-public/README.md

 # JSON

-##Objectives:
+##Objective:
-To gain a working knowledge of JSON.
+Gain a working knowledge of JSON.
+Learn how to convert an object into JSON and back again.

 ##Introduction: